Ancient Celtic women: Female slaves

 Slave women were mostly war booty, female property given up by insolvent debtors, or foreign captives and could be employed within the household or sold for profit.
 As slaves, women had an important economic role on account of their craft work, such that in Ireland, the word cumal ('slave woman', Old Welsh: aghell and caethverched) was also the term for a common measure of wealth (a cumal, worth ten sét ['cows']).

 According to Caesar, favorite slaves were thrown on their masters' funeral pyres and burnt along with their corpses.

 Childrearing

 That caring for children was the role of the women is stated by ancient authors.
-In addition, in families of higher social standing, there was an institution of foster parentage (Old Irish: aite [foster father] and muimme [foster mother], similar to the Gothic atta [dear father], German Mama and English mummy), in which children of household were given away.
+In addition, in families of higher social standing, there was an institution of foster parentage (aite [foster father] and muimme [foster mother], similar to the Gothic atta [dear father], German Mama and English mummy), in which children of household were given away.
 The cost which the birth parents had to pay to the foster parents was higher for girls than for boys, because their care was considered more expensive.
 But there was also a form of foster parentage in which no fee was charged, designed to tighten the links between two families.

-Matriarchy

-Ancient evidence

-The mythic rulers of British Celtic legends and the historical queens Boudicca, Cartimandua and (perhaps) Onomarix can be seen only as individual examples in unusual situations, not as evidence of a matriarchy among the Celts.
-The transmitted texts of pre-Christian sagas and ancient authors speak strongly against its existence.

-Modern speculation

-The idea of a Celtic matriarchy first developed in the 18th and 19th centuries in connection with the romantic idea of the "Noble Savage".
-According to 19th century Unilineal evolutionism, societies developed from a general promiscuity (sexual interactions with changing partners or with multiple simultaneous partners) to matriarchy and then to patriarchy.
-Heinrich Zimmer's Das Mutterrecht bei den Pikten und Skoten (The Matriarchy of the Picts and Scots) of 1894 argued for the existence of a matriarchy in Northern Ireland and Scotland.
-The evidence was British Celtic sagas about great queens and warrior maidens.
-The contents of these sagas were falsely presented related to the reality of the relationship between the sexes.

-In 1938 in his work Die Stellung der Frau bei den Kelten und das Problem des keltischen Mutterrechts (The Position of the Woman among the Celts and the problem of the Celtic Matriarchy), Josef Weisweiler pointed out the misinterpretation: